 The Legal Analysis begins with a warning that constraining our understanding of genocide to the Holocaust model – “a limited prototype of genocide as time-intensive, mass murder, which is calculated, coordinated within a nation-state, and well-planned by authoritarian leaders espousing ideological worldviews” – allows the collective Canadian consciousness to dismiss Canada’s current form of genocide against Indigenous people.

 The term “genocide” was coined by Raphaël Lemkin in his 1944 book Axis Rule in Occupied Europe.
-In it, Lemkin – a Polish-Jewish lawyer, who had 49 family members killed during the Holocaust – uses the extermination of the Jews during World War II as the basis for formulating the concept of genocide.
+In it, Lemkin – a Polish-Jewish lawyer, who suffered through 49 members of his family being killed killed during the Holocaust – uses the extermination of the Jews during World War II as the basis for formulating the concept of genocide.
 But in both his earlier and later writing, Lemkin takes a more expansive view of genocide.
 As I have recently learned from Holocaust scholar Dorota Glowacka’s chapter “‘Never Forget’: Intersecting memories of the Holocaust and the settler colonial genocide in Canada,” Lemkin “regarded colonialism, including Hitler’s territorial ambitions, as an integral part of the world history of genocide.
 In unpublished essays and notes on the history of genocides, Lemkin wrote extensively about the conquest of the Americas.”

 In fact, Lemkin argued that the destruction of culture is inseparable from the destruction of people.